-Fibroadenoma is most common in women and people assigned female at birth between 15 and 35.
+Fibroadenoma is most common between the ages of 15 and 35.
 However, anyone who has a period (menstruates) can get them.
-Once a person reaches menopause, they become uncommon.
+Once you reach menopause, they become uncommon.
 Black people have a slightly higher risk of developing a fibroadenoma.

 Most fibroadenomas aren’t life-threatening or cancerous.
 But, they can get bigger, change in appearance or become painful.
-Like most breast diseases, the best way to prevent complications is to get regular breast exams or mammograms.
+Like most breast diseases, regular breast exams or mammograms are the best way to prevent complications.
 While breast disease is often unavoidable, your risk for complications from these diseases decreases with early detection.